Pemberton Personal Injury Law Firm Lawyers

 There are a number of common tactics that insurance companies will employ to try to minimize payouts and deprive you of compensation.
 Stay on the lookout to avoid putting yourself in a disadvantageous position as you pursue compensation.

-QUICK OFFERS: Car insurance companies may quickly offer a settlement far below the claim’s value, hoping the injured party accepts before understanding their injuries or damages.
-They may pressure by highlighting quick resolution benefits and downplaying long-term consequences of a low offer..
+QUICK OFFERS: Car insurance companies may quickly offer a settlement far below the claim’s value.
+They do this with the hope the injured party accepts before fully understanding their injuries or damages.
+They may even pressure by highlighting quick resolution benefits and downplaying long-term consequences of a low offer.

 RECORDED STATEMENTS: Adjusters often ask for recorded statements shortly after an accident.
 They might use these to find inconsistencies or statements to use against the claimant later.
 They may also ask questions that downplay the severity of injuries or imply the claimant was at fault.

-DELAYING TACTICS: Insurance companies might delay processing the claim, hoping the injured party will become frustrated and accept a lower settlement out of desperation.
-They may repeatedly request additional documentation or medical records, causing further delays.
-In these situations, it is important to keep detailed records, follow up regularly, and respond promptly and completely.
+DELAYING TACTICS: Insurance companies may delay processing claims.
+They hope the injured person will get frustrated and accept a lower settlement.
+Sometimes they ask for more documents or medical records, which causes more delays.
+In these cases, it is important to keep detailed records.
+You should follow up regularly and respond quickly and completely.

 LIABILITY DISPUTES: Insurance companies might dispute their policyholder’s liability, even when fault seems clear, to reduce their payout obligation.
 This could involve trying to shift some of the blame onto the injured party or arguing for reduced compensation based on comparative negligence laws.
 Alternatively, they might attempt to bar compensation entirely by proving their policyholder is less than 50% at fault.